WellandValleyCC/WellandValleyCC.github.io/New-season-set-up-README.md

 - Draft calendar for the new season.
 	- This will usually be available from the TT committee, perhaps via email.
 - The private repository for the club membership data
-	- Clone this from https://github.com/WellandValleyCC/WellandValleyCC.club-membership-private - branch "main"
+	- Clone this from https://github.com/WellandValleyCC/WellandValleyCC.club-membership-private - branch `main`
 	- Let's assume it's been cloned to: "C:\repos\wvcc\WellandValleyCC.club-membership-private
 - The public repository for the club website
-	- Clone this from https://github.com/WellandValleyCC/WellandValleyCC.github.io - branch "master"
+	- Clone this from https://github.com/WellandValleyCC/WellandValleyCC.github.io - branch `master`
 	- Let's assume it's been cloned to: "C:\repos\wvcc\WellandValleyCC.github.io"
 	- Note that this repository maintains two active branches
-		- "master" - this is the code behind processing events and generating the live website
+		- `master` - this is the code behind processing events and generating the live website
-		- "gh-pages" - this is the live website itself, hosted by github pages
+		- `gh-pages` - this is the live website itself, hosted by github pages
 ## Required Data Files
 - Previous season's membership Excel workbook
 	- This is usually stored in the private membership repository.